 The KAT500 works well with equipment other than the Elecraft K3 transceiver and KPA500 amplifier.
-Figure 3 shows the basic cabling required to work with any transceiver or transceiver and amplifier combination.
-See notes below for details about each cable.
+Figure 3 shows the cables used with any transceiver and amplifier combination and Figure 4 shows the cables used with a stand-alone transceiver or transmitter.
+See the notes on page 8 for details about each cable.